William Regal: All Elite Wrestling (2022)

-At the All Elite Wrestling (AEW) pay-per-view event Revolution in March 2022, Regal made his surprise debut after the match between Jon Moxley (whom he had mentored behind the scenes and once feuded with in-storyline in FCW) and Bryan Danielson (whom he trained).
-After the event during the media scrum, it was confirmed by AEW President and Chief Executive Officer Tony Khan that Regal had officially signed with the company.
-He began to work as the manager for Danielson and Moxley's tag team, known as the Blackpool Combat Club, later adding Wheeler Yuta and Claudio Castagnoli to the group.
-Over the summer, the group would feud with the Jericho Appreciation Society.
+At the AEW event Revolution in March 2022, Regal made his surprise debut after the match between Jon Moxley and Bryan Danielson, two of his former protégés (with Moxley also being a one-time rival) and broke up their brawl before forcing them to shake hands with each other.
+During the media scrum after the event, Tony Khan confirmed that Regal had officially signed with the company.
+He began to manage Danielson and Moxley as a tag team and named them the Blackpool Combat Club (BCC), with Wheeler Yuta and Claudio Castagnoli later joining the group.
+The BCC feuded with the Jericho Appreciation Society over the summer.

-At Full Gear, Regal helped MJF defeat Moxley for the AEW World Championship by handing MJF his brass knuckles while the referee was incapacitated.
-On the 30 November edition of Dynamite, MJF would turn on Regal.
-Following this, it was reported that Regal was set to leave AEW.
-His final appearance was a pre-taped segment aired on the 7 December edition of Dynamite.
-According to Tony Khan, Regal asked to not renew his contract so he could return to WWE and work alongside with his son Bailey, who appears on the NXT brand as Charlie Dempsey and had made his debut in the time while Regal was at AEW.
-On 30 December Regal confirmed his departure from AEW with a tweet praising his time there.
+At Full Gear in November, Regal helped MJF win the AEW World Championship from Moxley by handing MJF his signature brass knuckles while the referee was incapacitated.
+On the 23 November episode of Dynamite, Regal praised MJF but was interrupted by Moxley, who agreed to Danielson's pleas not to attack Regal on the condition that Regal leave and never come back.
+On the 30 November episode of Dynamite, MJF attacked Regal with his own brass knuckles; following this, it was reported that Regal was set to leave AEW.
+His final appearance was a pre-taped interview with Tony Schiavone that aired on 7 December edition of Dynamite, in which he told the BCC that he realised they no longer needed him and thus betrayed them to teach them one final lesson: that they should always stay one step ahead, with Jon Moxley's response being the group continues as a unit moving forward.
+According to Khan, Regal had requested not to renew his contract so that he could return to WWE and work alongside his son, who had made his wrestling debut for WWE while Regal was with AEW.
+On 30 December, Regal confirmed his departure from AEW on Twitter and spoke highly of his time there.